Certified Medical Billing Job Market

 - Answering patients’ billing questions

 How much do medical billers make?
 Your medical billing career salary will vary by employer, location, and experience.
-But the Bureau of Labor Statistics reports that the median salary for medical billers is $30,990.* So you can earn a great income with job security and the potential for employee benefits.
+But the Bureau of Labor Statistics reports that the median salary for medical records and health information specialists is $45,240*, so you can earn a great income with job security and the potential for employee benefits.
 You’ll have upward mobility too.
 Earning your medical coding certification can further increase your income.

 Demand is rising alongside the increasing need for healthcare services.
 Both are due to our aging population plus greater numbers of people insured through the Affordable Care Act.
 If you’re considering a new career and looking for a good opportunity, you may have just found it.
 Medical billing jobs are plentiful, and the field is growing steadily.
 The Bureau of Labor Statistics estimates 13% growth in medical billing jobs in 10 years.*